Don’t Face it Alone: Insider’s Guide to Seeking Children’s Mental Health Services

 Raising children can be challenging under any circumstance, but parents don’t have to feel alone in their struggle.

-Seeking a therapist’s support is completely appropriate for pointers and advice on, for example, how to set appropriate boundaries for a rebelling teenager.
+Seeking a mental health provider’s support is completely appropriate for pointers and advice on, for example, how to set appropriate boundaries for a rebelling teenager.
 Help can be short-term to deal with a specific conflict, or it can be long-term.
-The behavioral care resources are here for you – whenever you need them.
+The mental health care resources are here for you – whenever you need them.

 Another resource for parents is the Nebraska Family Helpline at 1 (888) 866-8660.
-This service provided by Boys Town and the Nebraska Department of Health and Human Services connects Nebraska families with help for dealing with children’s behavioral health problems – from not following family rules and aggression at school to chemical dependency and physical/sexual abuse.
+This service provided by the Nebraska Department of Health and Human Services connects Nebraska families with help for dealing with children’s mental health problems – from not following family rules and aggression at school to chemical dependency and physical/sexual abuse.
 It’s a 24/7 single point of contact with trained counselors who provide assessment and recommendations for appropriate resources and services.

-If you think seeking help from a therapist is the right step for you, meet our team of Mental Health Therapists.
+If you think seeking help from a mental health provider is the right step for you, meet our team of mental health providers.